jose-blockchain/chaincraft/README.md

     - Security
     - Scalability
     - Decentralization
-- Time Syncronization (Tradeoff): having better synced time has pros and cons.
+- Time Synchronization (Tradeoff): having better synced time has pros and cons.
-    - Totally Asynced (no validation of timestamps)
+    - Totally Async (no validation of timestamps)
     - Eventually Synced (timestamps are used for some things, but you accept timestamp far away in time)
     - Bounded Synced Time (`timestamp +/- delta` are the only valid messages, where delta is 15 seconds for example).
 - Identity and Anon User (Tradeoff):